Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 the larger refactor of `MenuHandler` due to the fact that it's technically out of scope and would clutter more.
 It would also cause more of a hassle to read through the methods due to the constant jumping back and forth with `prints`.

+### Fleeting-Notes
+I'm intentionally omitting some tests due to an overlap of tests.
+I'm **fully** aware that it goes against the principle of singular task tests, but testing a menu will inherently test the function it calls upon as well.

 ### MenuHandler
 Added yet another branch to enable the user to search for specific values such as time and distance.
 Date will be added towards next commit since the test is yet to be made.
 They should all follow the same structure with the